-International Women in Engineering Day (#INWED20) takes place on 23 June and it is our mission to raise their profile and encourage more female engineers to work in the energy & utilities sector.
+International Women in Engineering Day (#INWED20) took place on 23 June and we continued our mission to raise the profile of female engineers and encourage more to work in the energy & utilities sector.

 “I am continuing to support and empower all essential workers during this difficult time.
 Sometimes a change in environment is all it takes to recognise that innovation comes from within.”
 Mithila, Asset Engineer, Eon

 During this pandemic the sector’s key workers are keeping the essential services of gas, power, water & waste management running.
 We are celebrating the good things women engineers are doing to #ShapeTheWorld in these uncertain times.

 Working in the energy & utilities sector is particularly exciting at the moment, considering the amount of innovation and change we’re witnessing.
 The combination of climate change, new energy generating technologies, and ensuring everything works smoothly and affordably is a real challenge.

 Gender equality is essential for economies and communities to thrive and for businesses to be representative of the communities they serve.

 “In order to bring about real change, women need more seats at the table and I am really proud that this initiative is starting to achieve just that.
 There is a huge pool of untapped female talent out there and it’ is great to see some of that showing through in the recruits coming into the frontline teams at Thames Water."